samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/token.md

 weight = 5
 +++
-## To make it happen seamlessly across the world we’re issuing the Threefold token!
+## To make it happen seamlessly across the world we’re issuing the ThreeFold Token (TFF)!

 ## **So what is this token?**